kaimitai/FaxIScripts/docs/doc.md

 Note: You can still give a string index instead of a string to string-using opcodes.
 The only reasonable use case might be to use string index 0 which seems to be considered an empty string by the game - if you want to add an empty dialogue without consuming a string index.

+Note: The above information only applies to non-Japanese ROM regions.
+The Japanese characters are encoded differently with a textual symbol for each kana and kanji, although we may allow these characters directly in strings in a later version.

 ### [shops]

 This section contains a list of shops, each with an index.
 This index is given to code instructions which expect a shop reference.
 In the actual code section the shops and code are mixed together, but we pull them out in this section so they can be edited independently.